grrr-amsterdam/gulpfile/README.md

 - `modernizr` — checks js and scss source files for Modernizr tests and creates a custom Modernizr build
 - `revision` — creates a revisioned filename for each static asset
 - `sass` — compiles Sass with globbing and Autoprefixer
-- `sass:lint` — lints Sass with opinionated rules, which can be overwritten by including your own `.sass-lint.yml`
+- `style:lint` — lints styles with opinionated rules, which can be overwritten by including your own `.stylelintrc`

 The main tasks are: